 Once you've filled out the paperwork and your exam begins, we'll review your personal information and ask questions designed to discover the types of environments where you experience difficulty hearing.

-After this is completed our Audiologist / Specialist will use an otoscope — an instrument used to see the ear canal and ear drum to look for obstructing wax — or video otoscope to see inside your ear.
+After this is completed our Doctor of Audiology / Specialist will use an otoscope — an instrument used to see the ear canal and ear drum to look for obstructing wax — or video otoscope to see inside your ear.

 Then your first test will be conducted.
 This test is a pure tone hearing test, conducted in a soundproof booth.
-We’ll place headphones over or inserts inside of your ears, which are connected to an audiometer.
+We'll place headphones over or inserts inside of your ears, which are connected to an audiometer.
 This audiometer will transmit a series of tones at various volumes into your ears to determine at which points, or thresholds, you can hear certain frequencies.
-When you do hear a sound, you’ll be asked to press a button.
+When you do hear a sound, you'll be asked to press a button or raise your hand.

-Next, your specialist will conduct a speech test with you.
-You’ll be asked to listen to a series of one and two-syllable words at varying volumes, then asked to repeat them.
-This test is used to determine the levels at which you can detect and understand speech.
+Next, your provider will conduct speech tests with you.
+You'll be asked to listen to a series of one and two-syllable words at varying volumes, then asked to repeat them.
+These tests are used to determine the levels at which you can detect and understand speech.